-Scenario 6: Multiple appliances in a cluster, Web Security only, off-box Policy Broker, off-box TRITON Unified Security Center and off-box Log Server
+Scenario 6: Multiple appliances in a cluster, Web solution only, off-box Policy Broker, off-box TRITON Unified Security Center and off-box Log Server

-- 1. If Web DLP is configured, unregister Content Gateway with the Data Security Management Server. - 2.
+- 1. If you are running Web Security Gateway only and Web DLP is configured, unregister Content Gateway with the Data Security Management Server.
+If you are running Web Security only, skip this step, and follow steps 2 through 6. - 2.
 Uninstall off-box components that are registered to the appliance(s) whose C interface IP address will change (e.g. Network Agent). - 3.
 Document the Policy Source settings of all appliances in the cluster and then change the policy source setting of each to Full policy source. - 4.
 Change the C interface IP address (or addresses, if more than one appliance must change). - 5.
 Return the policy source settings of the appliances to their original mode, pointing them to the new C interface IP address of a changed appliance if appropriate (if the appliance is a Filtering only appliance and the C interface change was to the User directory and Filtering appliance it pointed to). - 6.
-Reinstall off-box components that are registered to appliances in the cluster. - 7.
-If Web DLP is used, reregister with Data Security Management Server.
+Reinstall off-box components that are registered to appliances in the cluster.

+7. If Web DLP is used, reregister with Data Security Management Server.